 The Dirt on Ninth Grave

-This urban fantasy is a hardcover edition that was published by St. Martin's Press on January 12, 2016 and has 326 pages.
+urban fantasy that was published by St. Martin's Press on January 12, 2016 and has 326 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Fifth Grave Past the Light, Sixth Grave on the Edge, Seventh Grave and No Body, Eighth Grave After Dark, The Curse of Tenth Grave, Eleventh Grave in Moonlight
+Other books by this author which I have reviewed include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Death and the Girl Next Door, Fifth Grave Past the Light, Sixth Grave on the Edge, Seventh Grave and No Body, Eighth Grave After Dark, The Curse of Tenth Grave, Eleventh Grave in Moonlight, The Trouble with Twelfth Grave

 Ninth in the Charley Davidson urban fantasy series and revolving around a grim reaper who has lost her memory and completely forgotten that she’s married to the Son of Satan.
 This story is set in Sleepy Hollow, New York.